When it comes to starting a dog clothing line, you may find yourself in a place where you have to make some big decisions.

 One of our loyal customers actually came up with the name.
 We still give them free cat food.

-Let's take a look at the search trends for dog clothing over the last year:
+Let's take a look at the search trends for dog clothes over the last year:

 Brick & Mortar vs eCommerce Business Model